llimllib/yt-transcribe/README.md

 OPTIONS

   -help:          print this message
+  -outdir:        the directory to put the output files in. [default /tmp/yttranscribe_cache]
+  -outfile:       the name of the output HTML file
   -thumbs:        enable thumbnail generation
   -thumbinterval: the interval between thumbnails, in seconds [default 30]
   -v:             print more verbose output